-To register for a special course, students must complete a Special Course Registration Form, available through the Registrar's Office.
-This form needs to be completed in its entirety, including details regarding the course and the required signatures of approval from the instructor and the student's faculty advisor.
+To register for a special course, students must complete the appropriate registration form, available through the Registrar's Office or my.northland.edu.
+This form needs to be completed in its entirety, including details regarding the course and the required signatures of approval.
 The instructor for the special course must be a member of the academic department to which the course is being assigned.
 The Special Course Registration Form must be turned into the Registrar's Office by the end of the add/drop period of the term in which a student will be participating in the special course.